ClozeLine/Income-Statement-Analyzer/README.md

    - ```pip install requests``` : for making request to the FMP API
    - ```pip install matplotlib```: to be able to visualize income statements as a graph
    - ```pip install customtkinter```: to be able to run the UI

+  *--> FMP and datetime do not need to be installed*

 ## How it works:
 You first enter the ticker symbol of the company you wish to evaluate